Dynamo

 A dynamo is an electrical generator that creates direct current using a commutator.
-Dynamos were the first electrical generators capable of delivering power for industry, and the foundation upon which many other later electric-power conversion devices were based, including the electric motor, the alternating-current alternator, and the rotary converter.
+Dynamos employed electromagnets for self-starting by using residual magnetic field left in the iron cores of electromagnets (i.e. field coils).
+If a dynamo were never run before, it was usual to use a separate battery to excite or flash the field of the electromagnets to enable self-starting.
+Dynamos were the first practical electrical generators capable of delivering power for industry, and the foundation upon which many other later electric-power conversion devices were based, including the electric motor, the alternating-current alternator, and the rotary converter.

-Today, the simpler alternator dominates large scale power generation, for efficiency, reliability and cost reasons.
+Today, the simpler and more reliable alternator dominates large scale power generation, for efficiency, reliability and cost reasons.
 A dynamo has the disadvantages of a mechanical commutator.
 Also, converting alternating to direct current using rectifiers (such as vacuum tubes or more recently via solid state technology) is effective and usually economical.